freon4dsl/Freon-documentation/docu-content/010_Documentation/070_Under_the_Hood/010_Editor_Framework/020_External_Component_Box_Types/+page.md

   - `getPropertyName(): string`
     - Returns the name of the wrapped property.
   - `getPropertyValue(): string`
     - Returns the value of the wrapped property.
-Type is `string` in case of an ExternalStringBox, `number` or `boolean` for the other box types.
+Type is `string` in case of an StringReplacerBox, `number` or `boolean` for the other box types.
   - `childBox: Box`
     - Returns the projection for the property.
 Use this method and the `RenderComponent` to